-- October 1994 the Ontario Municipal Board (OMB) approved an Official Plan Amendment, a draft plan of subdivision and zoning bylaw that would permit up to 181 apartment units and a maximum height of 6 storeys on the lands abutting Highway 7. - August 2013 the OMB approved a settlement between Times Group Inc. and the City to permit a maximum of 12 townhouse units and up to 393 apartment units in building(s) having a maximum height of 8 storeys and a maximum floor space index of 3.5 on the subject lands.
+- October 1994 the Ontario Municipal Board (OMB) approved an Official Plan Amendment, a draft plan of subdivision and zoning by-law that would permit up to 181 apartment units and a maximum height of 6-storeys on the lands abutting Highway 7. - August 2013 the OMB approves a settlement between Times Group Inc. and the City to permit a maximum of 12 townhouse units and up to 393 apartment units in building(s) having a maximum height of 8-storeys and a maximum floor space of 3.5 on the subject lands.
 Times Group Inc. was one of three site-specific appeals decided on by the Board in a consolidated hearing dealing with applications in the immediate vicinity.
 All three applicants received approvals for similar increases in heights and densities.

-The proposed development concept consists of 56 townhouse units
+Current development concept consists of 56 townhouse units

-Times Group Inc. has applied for amendments to the new and in-force City of Markham Official Plans and zoning by-law.
-The purpose of the Amendments is to facilitate the development of only 56 townhouse units between 3 and 4 storeys high.
-This represents a reduction in the maximum permitted height, density and number of units of 349 units, a floor space index (FSI) of 2.5, and 4 storeys respectively.
+Times Group Inc. has applied for an amendment to the City of Markham Official Plan and zoning by-law.
+The purpose of the Amendments is to facilitate the development of only 56 townhouse units 3 and 4-storeys high.
+This represents a reduction in the maximum permitted height, density and number of units of 349 units, a floor space index (FSI) of 3.5, and 4-storeys respectively.